janwilmans/ring_span/README.md

 # ring_span

 Another search for the one ring.
-Thanks to Björn Fahller for writing the ring_span!
-I only had to slightly modify the original code.
+Thanks to Björn Fahller for writing the original code, I modified it to fit my use cases and extended it to make it have 'the usual methods' like capacity() and clear().

 features:

 * mostly constrexpr (with some obvious exceptions)
-* works on top of an existing container of choise
+* works on top of an existing container of choise, it must have .data() and .size()
 * allows insertion and removal without construction or destruction of contained objects
 * pushing a value beyond the capacity of the span overwrites the oldest value